Gitpiff/Blueprint-Manager/README.md

 ### Sign Up a PM

-Creates a new user, logs them in as the current user, and returns the current user's information.
+Creates a new Project Manager, logs them in as the current Project Manager, and returns the current Project Manager's information.

 * Require Authentication: false
 * Request
   * Method: POST
-  * URL: /api/users
+  * URL: /api/pms
   * Headers:
     * Content-Type: application/json
   * Body: